 provost a list of proposals recommended

 for seed funding.
-Principal investigators of proposals selected for funding will be notified by Monday, November 4, 2014.
+Principal investigators of proposals selected for funding will be notified by the end of the semester (fall 2014).